-- 2.4 Described a detailed plan and feasible approach the organization proposed to address ALL of the elements listed in the Comprehensive Youth-Centered Service Model, as outlined in Section I. Program Description, Project Requirements.
-(0-10 points) - 2.5 Provided a detailed and effective plan to provide after-care and follow-up care to youth who receive shelter services, as detailed in the Comprehensive Youth-Centered Service Model in Section I. Program Description, Project Requirements.
-(0-5 points) - 2.6 Successfully described how the project will operationalize the program plans and activities as communicated in the proposed logic model.
-In addition, specifically described the proposed activities, inputs, and outputs that link to short-term, intermediate and long-term achievement in the four core outcome areas as detailed in Section I. Program Description.
-Also, demonstrated how the applicant will collect and submit data to FYSB on all RHY youth via the local CoC.
-(0-10 points)
+2.6 Addresses harm reduction, case management, service coordination, and the provision of continuum of service linkages as detailed in the comprehensive youth-centered service model, outlined in Section I. Program Description, Project Requirements.
+(0-5 points)

+2.7 Provides a detailed and effective plan to provide aftercare and follow-up services to youth who receive shelter services, as detailed in the comprehensive youth-centered service model in Section I. Program Description, Project Requirements.
+(0-5 points)

+2.8 Describes how the project will operationalize the program plans and activities as communicated in the proposed logic model.
+In addition, specifically describes the proposed activities, inputs, and outputs that link to short-term and intermediate achievement in the four core outcome areas as detailed in Section I. Program Description.
+Also, demonstrates how the applicant will collect and submit data to FYSB on all RHY youth via the local CoC.
+(0-2 points)